Reddyprashant/Cerence-CodingChallenge/README.md

 1. git clone https://github.com/Reddyprashant/Cerence-CodingChallenge.git
 2. UnZip and Import the project
-2. Run "mvn clean install" command on intelliJ Terminal
+2. Run "mvn clean install" command on intelliJ Terminal to build and package the application
-3. Run "mvn spring-boot:run" Command to Build, package and Run the application on Tomcat Server
+3. Run "mvn spring-boot:run" Command to Run the application on Tomcat Server

 4. Open Postman